Written by

 Document scanning companies typically use one of three pricing structures:

 The most common model for smaller or mid-size projects.
 You pay a set rate for each image scanned, typically ranging from $0.05 to $0.15 per page for standard letter-size documents.
-Often this will be in tandem with per file indexing which will range from 0.35 - 0.85 per file created.
-Simple, predictable, and easy to estimate - though per-page/per-file pricing adds up quickly on large archives.
+For reference, our own 2026 average came in at $0.055 per image — at the low end of that range.
+Often this runs alongside per-file indexing, which ranges from $0.35 to $0.85 per file created.
+Simple, predictable, and easy to estimate — though per-page/per-file pricing adds up quickly on large archives.
+This is often the safest route for service bureaus, because it carries less risk and bills for the exact work completed.

-For complex or multi-faceted projects - mixed document types, special indexing requirements, or largearchive digitization - a vendor may quote a flat project price after assessing the full scope.
+For complex or multi-faceted projects — mixed document types, special indexing requirements, or large archive digitization — a vendor may quote a flat project price after assessing the full scope.
+This gives you budget certainty and is often the right approach for law firms, medical offices, or production companies with varied document collections.

 Volume is only one factor.
 Here's the full picture:

-• Document preparation difficulty: This is the biggest hidden cost driver - and the one most companies don't talk about upfront.
+• Document preparation difficulty: This is the biggest hidden cost driver — and the one most companies don't talk about upfront.
 Documents that need significant prep work (removing staples and binder clips, unfolding pages, separating sticky notes, repairing tears) cost more to process than clean, ready-to-scan files.
-A box of neatly-tabbed folders and a box of loose, mixed-size document stake very different amounts of labor to prep.
+A box of neatly-tabbed folders and a box of loose, mixed-size documents take very different amounts of labor to prep.

 • Document size and type: Standard letter-size (8.5" x 11") documents are the cheapest to scan.
 Legal-size, oversized, or non-standard documents require different equipment or handling and are priced accordingly.
 Mixed-size batches cost more than uniform ones.
+They're difficult for a scanner operator to feed, and can be difficult for a document prepper to align.

-• Level of indexing: Do you just want scanned PDFs dumped into a folder, or do you need files named by client, date, document type, and matter number — fully searchable?
+• Level of indexing: Do you just want scanned PDFs dropped into a folder, or do you need files named by client, date, document type, and matter number — fully searchable?
 The more detailed the indexing, the more labor involved, and the higher the cost.
 For most businesses, basic folder organization is sufficient; for law firms or medical offices, detailed indexing may be worth the investment.

 • Output format and OCR: Standard scanned PDFs are the baseline.
 Adding OCR (optical character recognition) to make files text-searchable costs a bit more but is almost always worth it — it's what lets you search for a name or number inside any document in seconds.